MikroElektronika/mikrosdk_click_v2/clicks/alphanumr/README.md

 ## Example Description

-> This example showcases the initialization and configuration of the logger and click modules and shows how to display characters and numbers on both LED segments of the click.
+> This example showcases the initialization and configuration of the logger and Click modules and shows how to display characters and numbers on both LED segments of the Click.

 **The demo application is composed of two sections :**

 ### Application Init

-> This function initializes and configures the logger and click modules.
+> This function initializes and configures the logger and Click modules.

 ```c